 Options = UnsafeLegacyRenegotiation

-Note: Generate the values from the Agent setup page and then supply the needed values on your YAML file.
+Generate the values from the Agent setup page and then supply the needed values on your YAML file.

 apiVersion: '2021-10-01'